BjornFrierPedersen/it_sikkerhed_notes/Articles/Threat modelling.md

 - Example Diagrams and Threat Lists: Provide practical illustrations and common threats.

 This page emphasizes the importance of integrating threat modeling into the Software Development Life Cycle ([[_content/dictionary#S|SDLC]]) to enhance application security.

+A big part of threat modelling is Data Flow Diagrams ([[_content/dictionary#D|DFD]]) which are used to gain an understanding of the system we are trying to protect.
+Without understanding the system, we cannot possibly fathom the attack vectors that might be present.
+This is why we start of by creating DFD's.

 ## Comprehensive Threat Model Example